molmod/yaff/doc/ug_install.rst

 External dependencies
 =====================

-Some software packages should be installed before YAFF can be installed or used.
+Some software packages should be installed before Yaff can be installed or used.
 It is recommended to use the software package management of your Linux distribution to install these dependencies.